leinfink/org-show-ledes/README.md

 # org-show-ledes

 Show all headings and the first paragraph in each body.
+WIP